Monday, November 20, 2023

 Social Mapping

-New on http://horizonmapping.net: examples of Social Mapping.
-Go to Maps and click on the Social Mapping map icon.
-The gallery is built using the Joomla Content Management System.
-When a visitor clicks on a map marker, a tooltip opens displaying a member's name and a link to one or more of their social networking profiles.
+Previously on http://horizonmapping.net: As an example of Social Mapping, an app on a client web site contains an example of Social Mapping.
+The map was built using the Joomla Content Management System.
+When a visitor clicks on a map marker, a tooltip opens displaying a member's name and organization.
+The tip could include a link to one or more of their social networking profiles.
 These applications are another way for conference attendees, website users or contributors to connect with one another and to further the goals of organizations.

 Thursday, October 28, 2010